Bachelor in Geography

 The Bachelor curriculum requires the students to write one personal research work (TR).
 The Bachelor degree can only be conferred once the TR has been accepted.

-[NEW] Students have to pre-register for TR supervision during the first two weeks of the semester during which they intend to start their TR by filling in a form available from the Moodle platform
+[NEW] Students have to pre-register for TR supervision during the first two weeks of the semester during which they intend to start their TR by filling in a form available from the moodle platform GG.
+Topics and Guidelines for TR and Master thesis in Geography

 - Registration forms to TR :

-Two bound paper copies of the final version of the TR as well as an electronical one on a physical support (CD, USB stick, etc.) have to be deposited at the secretary office.
+Two bound paper copies of the final version of the TR have to be deposited at the secretary office.
+An additional electronic version can be provided to the secretary by email.

-- Editorial guidelines are also available on the Moodle platform
+- Editorial guidelines are also available on the moodle platform GG.
+Topics and Guidelines for TR and Master thesis in Geography